Our team of pediatric hospitalists specializes in caring for children who are inpatient in our hospital with a range of conditions.

 - Anything that will make your child more comfortable, such as their favorite blanket or stuffed animal

-- Alert medical staff of any food, environmental, or medication allergies
+Please alert medical staff of any food, environmental or medication allergies.

-- Parents are permitted to stay with the patient at all times, including overnight.
-Siblings, friends, and family members are welcome to come during visiting hours, but unfortunately will not be allowed to stay overnight.
+Parents are permitted to stay with the patient at all times, including overnight.
+Siblings, friends and family members are welcome to come during visiting hours, but unfortunately will not be allowed to stay overnight.
 You can find more information about visiting hours and procedures in the Visitor Information section.

-Specialists in our Child Life, Social Work, and Case Management departments are available to help your family cope with the challenges related to your child's hospitalization
+Specialists in our Child Life, and Social Work and Case Management departments are available to help your family cope with challenges related to your child's hospitalization.

-- Check out our Inpatient Family Guide for more information and resources
+Review our Inpatient Family Guide for more information and resources.

-If you or your child is experiencing a non-emergency health problem, please contact your pediatrician.
+If your child is experiencing a non-emergency health problem, please contact your pediatrician.
 If you do not have a pediatrician, you can call our Physician Referral Service at 800-456-4543, ext.
 4444, or learn more about the General Pediatric services available at Johns Hopkins All Children’s.